 How to Take an Incomplete

-To take an Incomplete, the student and professor must work together to fill out an Incomplete Form (PDF) and submit to One Stop.
+To take an Incomplete, the student and professor must work together to fill out an Incomplete Form (PDF) and submit it to the Undergraduate Enrollment Services Center.
 The filing deadline for the form is the last day of finals.

 Things to Know

-- All necessary signatures must be acquired before submitting to One Stop for processing.
+- All necessary signatures must be acquired before submitting to the Undergraduate Enrollment Services Center for processing.

 - The Incomplete Form must list all remaining assignments for the class.